 For as long as I can remember, I’ve been a girl of few words.
 I was an introvert child who used to hide inside trying to avoid meeting any guests and would rather listen to someone talk for hours than actually do the talking.
-I also had very selected group of friends.
+I also had a very selected group of friends.
 But I am a changed person today and strongly believe that socialisation is very important for everybody.
-Of Course, there are days when I don’t want to interact with anybody as Shinjini mentioned in her blog.
-And I also agree with her that being a hermit always is not a good thing too.
+Of course, there are days when I don’t want to interact with anybody but believe that being a hermit always is not a good thing too.

 I encourage my daughters to socialise and make new friends by giving my example.
 I always tell the, ” If I can change, anyone can change.”